KaustubhRai/No_Contact_WhatsApp/README.md

 - run the bot

-The code here is only made for running locally yet, the bot is serverless now and runs on AWS Lambda
+The code here is only made for running locally yet.

+The bot is serverless now and runs on AWS Lambda, will update the code and Readme for Lambda functions and Serverless in the future.